What is Oprah's real name?

 What is Oprah doing now?

-Although she ended her talk show in 2011, Oprah remains active in the media industry.
-She continues to produce content for OWN, hosts the podcast “Oprah’s SuperSoul Conversations,” and is involved in various philanthropic endeavors.
+While Oprah stepped away from her talk show in 2011, she remains active in the media industry.
+She continues to produce content for OWN, hosts her podcast, and is involved in various philanthropic endeavors.

-From her humble beginnings to her extraordinary achievements, Oprah Winfrey has become an icon of inspiration and empowerment.
-Her real name may have been a result of a simple mistake, but it is her indomitable spirit and unwavering dedication to making a positive impact that truly define her legacy.
+From her humble beginnings in Mississippi to her global influence, Oprah Winfrey has become an icon of inspiration and empowerment.
+Her real name may have been a happy accident, but it is her unwavering determination and passion that have truly defined her legacy.